(212) 925-1365 19 Mercer Street, New York, NY

 To whom it may concern,

 On February 2010, we used Acoustilog services for the liquor license application for our hotel in SoHo.
-Al Fierstein from Acoustllog came to Inspect our property and issued a detailed report which helped the community understand the acoustical situation and helped us In minimizing future noise problems.
+Al Fierstein from Acoustilog came to Inspect our property and issued a detailed report which helped the community understand the acoustical situation and helped us In minimizing future noise problems.
 Al also joined us to the community board meeting and explained his report to the board and the community.
-The SoHo is one of the most difficult commmunities in Manhattan and Al's research and recommendations helped us in getting our four licenses.
+The SoHo is one of the most difficult communities in Manhattan and Al's research and recommendations helped us in getting our four licenses.

 Sincerely,